zenicko/qaguru-py-6-page-object/README.md

       2. DRY: getting a row by index.
          Created the function `cells_of_row`.
    6. Created the helpers
-      1. Get the path to a file in the resources
+      1. Get the path to a file in the resources.
-      2. Created the custom command `upload_resourc` for uploading a file
+      2. Created the custom command `upload_resourc` for uploading a file.

          E.g.
          ```